 Gaslight (June 6, 1940)

-Released June 6, 1940: In a wealthy part of London Paul Mallen tries to drive his wealthy wife mad while he is on an unknown mission and the light from the gas lamps will provide the solution.
+Released June 6, 1940: (running time 1 hour and 24 minutes) In a wealthy part of London Paul Mallen tries to convince his wealthy wife that she is insane.

 Directed by Thorold Dickinson

 Written by Patrick Hamilton, A.R.
 Rawlinson and Bridget Boland